 AMP for SEO?
 Accelerated Mobile Pages: An Introduction

-Currently, websites are built on all manner of platforms, with all sorts of design standards and functionality.
+Currently, we build websites on all manner of platforms, with all sorts of design standards and functionality.
 Google wants to provide mobile users with a faster, more intuitive way to browse the web on their devices.
 It’s part of Google’s material design initiative.
-Material design is Google’s set of design standards aimed at making information accessible, and interfaces predictable and intuitive.
+Material design is Google’s set of design standards.
+It’s aimed at making information accessible, and interfaces predictable and intuitive.
 It involves specific visual cues and layouts that suggest layers of depth.
 Their goal is to provide an uncluttered experience that feels tactile and familiar.
 If you’ve used a Google product in the past few years, you’ve experienced material design.

 Now, Google wants to integrate material design and its stated benefits on websites across the web.
 AMP is how they plan to do this.
 Here’s an excerpt from Google’s AMP website, describing their intention:

 The AMP Project is an open-source initiative aiming to make the web better for all.
 The project enables the creation of websites and ads that are consistently fast, beautiful and high-performing across devices and distribution platforms.